learn-co-curriculum/dsc-recommendation-system-introduction/README.md

 | Forest | 5         |            | 1              |           |
 | Taylor | 1         | 5          |                | 2         |

 The task of a recommendation system would be to come up with ratings for users in the spots that are currently empty.
 As you can imagine, most of the time, these values will be largely empty.
-For user 1, our recommendation system would try and predict what user 1 would rate Toy Story and the Little Mermaid and then recommend whichever product our model predicts they would rate the highest.
+For user 1, our recommendation system would try to predict what user 1 would rate Toy Story and the Little Mermaid and then recommend whichever product our model predicts they would rate the highest.
 The utility matrix above is what's known as an explicit rating.
 Each person has rated the movies that they've seen.
 Frequently, we must infer some meaning from the data and use our own judgment to determine how to use it for a recommendation system.
 Assume that rather than ratings, we only knew whether or not users bought a movie from a streaming website.
 Let's take a look at what this table would look like: